The full membership process

 How to become a Full Member?

 Once applications are checked over for completeness, copies are sent to two members of the Membership Committee; each assess the application independently and the two reviews are compared.
 If both assessors are in agreement as to the quality of the application, a decision is made.
-If there is any disagreement between the two assessors a further discussion takes place and the final decision rests with the Committee Chair.
+If there is any disagreement between the two assessors, a further discussion takes place and the final decision rests with the Committee Chair.

-After the assessment process has been completed one of the following outcomes will be assigned:
+After the assessment process has been completed, one of the following outcomes will be assigned:

 Application accepted